Understanding Nursing Home Abuse

-Recognizing the signs of nursing home abuse is critical to protecting victims and preventing continued abuse and neglect.
+Recognizing the signs of nursing home abuse is critical to protect victims and prevent continued abuse and neglect.
 Signs of nursing home abuse can range from subtle neglect to full physical abuse.

 Often physical signs of abuse are the first to be recognized.
-This is because injuries like broken bones and fractures or bruises and welts are difficult to hide and become apparent to family members and others who work with the senior.
+This is because injuries like broken bones and fractures or bruises and welts are difficult to hide.
+They quickly become apparent to family members and others who work with the senior.

 Unfortunately, signs of sexual, emotional, psychological and financial abuse and exploitation are sometimes harder to identify.
-For this reason, these types of nursing home abuse may persist long-term before the problem is recognized and dealt with.
+For this reason, these types of nursing home abuse may persist long-term before the problem is recognized and addressed.

 Nursing Home Abuse Laws

-When nursing home abuse laws are not followed, many families and victims take legal action against nursing home facilities in order to rectify the damage that has been done.
-This is why it’s important for families and victims to know and understand their own personal rights when it comes to conduct within nursing home facilities in order to prevent and correct abusive and neglectful outcomes.
+When nursing home abuse laws are not followed, many families and victims take legal action against nursing home facilities to rectify the damage that has been done.
+It is important for families and victims to know and understand their own personal rights when it comes to conduct within nursing home facilities.
+This will help them prevent and correct abusive and neglectful outcomes.

 Preventing Nursing Home Abuse

 While there are many instances of nursing home abuse that go undetected, it is still possible to prevent it from happening or continuing.
 The key to preventing nursing home abuse is understanding its many forms and recognizing the signs and causes.